samsquire/dream-programming-language/README.md

 Here is two statelines which is designed to be run in multiple threads and represents a communication between two threads.
 The first thread sends a message to the other and then the other waits to receive it, then the first thread waits for a reply and the second thread sends a reply.

-`thread(s)` is a fact or event that has a parameter `s`, when this fact is fired or activated, the state machine moves to the next state, which is after the equals symbol.
-The state machine waits for `state1` and when that it fires, it transitions to state after the pipe symbol `|`.
+`thread(s)` is NOT a function call - it's a fact or event that has a parameter `s`, when this fact is fired or activated, the state machine moves to the next state, which is after the equals symbol.
+The state machine waits for `state1` and when that it fires, it transitions to a state group after the pipe symbol `|`.

 ```
 thread(s) = state1(yes) | send(message) | receive(message2);
 thread(r) = state1(yes) | receive(message) | send(message2);
 ```

-Here is another stateline that represents the progression of an item through a number of states:
+Here is another stateline that represents the progression of an item in a library through a number of states:

 ```
 available(item) = lent_out(item) | returned(item) | restocked(item) | available(item)
 ```

 We can also use multiple facts in state group.
-The following waits for state1a, state1b, state1c to be fired, in any order and then waits for the next group of facts.
+The following waits for state1a, state1b, state1c to be fired, in any order and then waits for the next group of facts, state2a, state2b, state2c.

 ```
 state1a state1b state1c = state2a state2b state2c |state3a state3b state3c